mathewlowry/myhub-gpt/permanent versions/atproto/Bluesky Adoption Challenge 1.md

 ## More reading

-- I followed up on my Hamburg workshop with [[how could a large organisation best use bluesky]], which led to the creation of [ATConnect](https://www.atconnect.eu/)
+- I'm following up on my Hamburg workshop here: [[how could a large organisation best use bluesky]]
-- And I'm back in Germany for the launch of eurosky.social - see [Building resilient social media](https://medium.com/@mathewlowry/building-resilient-social-media-9f7568a501a6)
 - There's a [Bluesky/ATmosphere overview](https://myhub.ai/@mathewlowry/overview/46/?quality=all&types=like&types=do&types=think&timeframe=anytime) on my Hub, where you'll also find [everything tagged Ahoy](https://myhub.ai/@mathewlowry/?tags=ahoy2025).

 ---